Best Deals on Tech Products Right Now

 Streaming Devices

-The Amazon Fire TV Cube is at the best price we’ve ever seen.
+The Amazon Fire TV Cube is $10 more than the price we see during bigger sales, but if you don’t want to wait until Memorial Day or Prime Day for it to drop below $100, this is definitely better than paying full price.
 It’s a mashup of an Amazon Echo and a 4K Fire TV streamer.
 Its universal remote control capabilities let you control a host of other compatible A/V gear, including TVs, soundbars, receivers, and even some cable and satellite boxes.
 New features include HDMI 2.1 connections—one input and one output—for controlling other devices using your voice.
 (One cool trick is that the Cube will also upscale any content from a source connected to its HDMI input.)
 Other features include support for WiFi 6E, support for both Dolby Vision and HDR10+ HDR, and an Off button that disconnects the microphones if you don’t want the device in an always-listening mode.

-The second-gen Amazon Fire TV Stick 4K Max, which is now back to its best price, is basically an updated version of the previous model, with a slightly faster processor, more storage (16GB instead of 8GB), and support for a newer wireless protocol, WiFi6e.
+The second-gen Amazon Fire TV Stick 4K Max, which is $5 more than its best price, is basically an updated version of the previous model, with a slightly faster processor, more storage (16GB instead of 8GB), and support for a newer wireless protocol, WiFi6e.
 It also has a new feature, called the Fire TV Ambient Experience, which has only been available on Amazon’s Omni-series QLED TVs until now.
 Basically, it lets you see information such as calendars and reminders, control smart devices, and view artwork or photos on the screen when you’re not watching TV.

 The Roku Streaming Stick 4K, which is now $15 more than its best price, shares most of the same features as the more expensive Roku Streaming Stick 4K+, including improved WiFi, support for HDR10+ and Dolby Vision HDR, and compatibility with Amazon Alexa, Apple AirPlay, and Google Assistant.
 However, it utilizes the older WiFi 5 standard to connect to home networks and includes a standard Roku remote.